Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj4.md

 #### Description

-Method; identifies a PNG file to use as a tool icon in the Tools panel.
+Method; Identifies a PNG file to use as a tool icon in the Tools panel.
 This method is used only when you create extensible tools.

 #### Example